TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - `LSPtype` (3 bits) (`t=0` or `t=1` in figure):
 this is the LSP type:
-	- LSPtype = 0:
+	- `LSPtype = 0`:
-	this type indicates a QR code that only enables a synchronous scan (i.e., when entering a location).
+	this type indicates a QR code compatible with a synchronous scan (i.e., when entering a location).

-	- LSPtype = 1:
+	- `LSPtype = 1`:
-	this type enables an asynchronous scan (i.e., before, during, or after visiting a location).
+	this type indicates a QR code compatible with an asynchronous scan (i.e., before, during, or after visiting a location).

 - `reserved1` (2 bits) (`res`in figure):
 this field is unused in the current specification and must be set to zero.

 - `visitDuration` (1 byte):
-Restricted to LSPtype=1, this is the expected duration of the stay in the location, expressed in number of hours.
+Restricted to `LSPtype = 1`, this is the expected duration of the stay in the location, expressed in number of hours.
 This field is not necessarily meaningful nor known upon the generation of QR code.
 In that case it must contain value 0.

 - `t_checkin` (4 bytes):
-Restricted to LSPtype=1, this is the time when the user is expected to enter the location.
+Restricted to `LSPtype = 1`, this is the time when the user is expected to enter the location.
 	This time is different from the timestamp when scaning this QR code, which is not used with that type of QR code.
 	The check-in time may not exactly correspond to the reality (e.g., a delayed train), but this is not an issue as all users will use the same theoretical time.